Centene (CNC)

 Serving nearly 1 in 15 Americans through its government healthcare programs, Centene (NYSE:CNC) is a healthcare company that manages government-sponsored health insurance programs like Medicaid and Medicare for low-income and complex-needs populations.

-• Performance over the past five years shows its incremental sales were much less profitable, as its earnings per share fell by 5.1% annually
+• Incremental sales over the last five years were much less profitable as its earnings per share fell by 5.1% annually while its revenue grew

 StockStory Analyst Team